logo

 Nitin Bansal

 Thank you for taking my question.
-I have to.
-Firstly, on the repair path, how should we think about the growth of this business over the next two to three years?
-How would that impact your bottom line in 2025?
-And secondly, like with Google, how is that impacting your web traffic?
+I have two.
+Firstly, on RepairPal, how should we think about the growth of this business over the next two to three years?
+Also, can you share some insights on the profitability of this business and how would that impact your bottom line in 2025?
+And secondly, with Google ramping AI overviews, how that is impacting your web traffic?
 Thank you.

 speaker